Azure/azure-sdk-for-net/sdk/resourcemanager/Azure.ResourceManager/docs/MigrationGuide.md

 using System;
 using System.Linq;
 using Azure.Identity;
+using Azure.Core;
 using Azure.ResourceManager;
-using Azure.ResourceManager.Compute;
+//using Azure.ResourceManager.Compute;
-using Azure.ResourceManager.Compute.Models;
+//using Azure.ResourceManager.Compute.Models;
-using Azure.ResourceManager.Network;
+//using Azure.ResourceManager.Network;
-using Azure.ResourceManager.Network.Models;
+//using Azure.ResourceManager.Network.Models;
 using Azure.ResourceManager.Resources;
 using Azure.ResourceManager.Resources.Models;
 ```